Smok1e/buttex-storage-api/docs/src/methods/storage/get_files_list.md

 | user_id       | Int           | Owner id                 |
 | user_name     | String        | Owner username           |
 | user_nickname | String        | Owner nickname           |

-## Remarks
-If *parent_directory_id* parameter is not passed, then method will return list of root directory files.
-Otherwise, the specified directory will be listed;
-This method **will not** list files recursively;
-If *token* parameter is passed, then hidden files that user owns will also be listed